takeshi-su57/takeshi-su57/README.md

 Learning is my most important hobby.

 I especially like fishing, chess and golf, and I also participate in teamwork like soccer and take the time to try new things.
-I especially like fishing, chess and golf, and I also participate in teamwork like soccer and take the time to try new things.
 As a Music, I like the symphonies of Mozart and Beethoven, I also like popular songs.

 Everyone will love diamond, because they are precious.
 To be loved by client with precious skills and credit, this's my passion and mission.